MrShoenel/precondition-moop/notebooks/precondition-moop.md

 We notice a problem here.
 When running this repeatedly (even with different seeds), the optimizer stops after a single iteration.
 Also, the losses are quite large.
-This indicates, that the problem cannot converge at all.
+This indicates that the problem cannot converge at all.
 Let’s check the gradients:

 ``` r